CrowdSec

 CrowdSec has been tracking this vulnerability and its exploits since 24th of September 2025.

 Data from the CrowdSec community indicates that exploitation of CVE-2024-29028 is highly selective and intelligence-driven.
 Threat actors use advanced reconnaissance and carefully choose their targets, often as part of sophisticated campaigns or advanced persistent threat operations.
-CrowdSec network telemetry also shows that exploitation of CVE-2024-29028 has significantly declined over the past week.
-Attack volumes are well below the long-term average, suggesting attackers are rapidly losing interest.
-The vulnerability appears to be falling out of active use across most threat landscapes.
+Telemetry from the CrowdSec network also shows that exploitation activity for CVE-2024-29028 remains steady week-over-week.
+Attack volumes are consistent with long-term trends, indicating sustained interest from threat actors.
+CVE-2024-29028 continues to be an active part of the threat landscape and will likely remain this way for the forseeable future.

 Attackers exploit the /o/get/httpmeta endpoint by supplying a crafted url parameter to trigger server-side request forgery (SSRF), allowing them to make the server initiate requests to arbitrary internal or external resources.